-The key features of the NHS Visa include a visa discount.
+The key feature of this NHS Visa is a visa discount.
 The fee has been halved from £928 to £464.
-However, some feel the cost may still not be enough to attract workers from Europe who can still continue to move, work and live for free in any of the remaining 27 EU member states.
-This fee also doesn’t include other, hidden costs such as registering biometric information, taking English language tests or any additional lawyer fees.
+However, some feel the cost may still not be enough to attract workers from Europe who reserve the right to continue to move, work and live for free in any of the remaining 27 EU member states.
+This fee also doesn’t include other, hidden costs such as the fee to register biometric information, the mandatory English language test or any additional lawyer fees.

 Yet applicants will also benefit from preferential treatment through the strict points-based-system as they will gain considerably more points by offering to work in the NHS.
-There will be no cap or allowance on the number of people who can apply either, and successful candidates will not need to meet the £30,000 income requirement of the Skilled Worker Visa (formally the Tier 2 Work Visa.
+There will be no cap or allowance on the number of people who can apply either, and successful candidates will not need to meet the £30,000 income requirement of the Skilled Worker Visa (formally the Tier 2 Work Visa).

-The Government wants to ensure that NHS Visas are distributed in a two-week turnaround.
-At the moment, fast-track visas in the same timeframe can be achieved, but usually comes with a hefty fee of £250.
+The Government wants to ensure that NHS Visas are granted and distributed in a two-week turnaround.
+At the moment, fast-track visas in the same timeframe can be achieved, but only at a cost of £250.
 It is assumed that NHS staff won’t be required to pay any extra for this speedy turnaround, but details on this matter are yet to be confirmed.

 NHS Workers will be relieved from the main hurdles of the Tier 2 Work Visa, including a relaxed income threshold and a steady strategy to pay back the Immigration Health Surcharge over time.

 Disappointingly for many healthcare campaigners, NHS workers will still need to pay the eye-watering Immigration Health Surcharge which was only recently increased to £625 per head per year.
-However, rather than pay this in a lump sum upfront, migrant staff under the NHS Visa scheme can pay this back through regular instalments in their salary.
-It means they will no longer face a fee of up to £3,125 when also paying for their visa.
+However, rather than pay this in a lump sum upfront, migrant staff under the NHS Visa scheme can pay this back through regular instalments in their salary instead.
+It means that they will no longer face a fee of up to £3,125 when paying for their visa.
 This is some welcome minor relief for migrant NHS staff as the sum will be deducted slowly on a monthly basis from their salary than putting them out of pocket before even stepping foot in their surgery or ward.